maddoxg-MechE/maddoxg-MechE.github.io/matlab.md

 [View Project](projects/Project_2.md)

-### Matlab Project: Finite Difference and why you cannot take the limit ∆x → 0on the computer.
+### Matlab Project: Finite Difference and why you cannot take the limit ∆x → 0 on the computer.
 Built a MATLAB script to compare forward, backward, and central finite-difference derivative approximations at x=0.75 over a wide range of step sizes.
 Verified accuracy against the exact derivative, visualized error trends on log–log plots, and repeated the analysis in single precision to highlight floating-point limitations and machine epsilon effects.

 [View Project](projects/Project_1.md)